nstarke/raspberrypi4-bootloader-analysis/README.md

 # Great?

 The disassembly files have some super basic, fairly crappy "analysis" applied to them.
 Basically I wrote some scripts that compare the `strings` output to the `objdump` output and try to match things up.
 It is definitely prone to error and inaccuracy, but I was aiming for best effort.
+I also attempted to mark where addresses are branched from with the `BREF` annotation.
 This repository contains the original disassembly (`*.disassembly.bin`) as well as my mapped disassembly (`*.map.bin`) so you can reference both of them if you want to do some analysis.

 # Why?